Click here for a printable version of this article.

 What happens if I can’t pay my property taxes?

 State law requires that a tax lien sale be held each year, where investors pay taxes on delinquent properties and receive a tax lien certificate in return.
-Those investors have the right to take possession of the property after 2 1/2 years if the lien is not redeemed.
+Those investors have the right to petition the court for a tax deed and take possession of the property after 2 1/2 years if the lien is not redeemed.
 Payment of taxes is an important responsibility that comes with the privilege of owning real estate.
 Click here for more specific information.

 Why do my property taxes keep going up?